douglasdcm/refactoring-to-patterns/README.md

 # refactoring-to-patterns
 ## Introduction
-This book implements the example of refactoring from the book ["Refactoring To Patterns", Joshua Kerievsky](https://www.amazon.com/Refactoring-Patterns-Joshua-Kerievsky/dp/0321213351) using Python.
-The original examples are in other languages.
+This repository implements the example of refactoring from the book ["Refactoring To Patterns", Joshua Kerievsky](https://www.amazon.com/Refactoring-Patterns-Joshua-Kerievsky/dp/0321213351) using Python.
+The original examples are in other languages like Java and C++.

 ## Setup